Palermo Travel Guide

 • Monkey Pub

-• Piazza Sant’Anna square
+• Piazza Sant’Anna

 • Hostels (especially Ostello Bello)